During the circulation of blood, the blood pressure drops as it moves away from the heart through arteries, and toward the heart through veins.

 High and low diastolic blood pressure

-If the diastolic number is low, your body cells unable to get required oxygen and nutrients.
-This may even lead to cell death.
-If a number of less than 60 mmHg are, considering as a low diastolic number called hypotension.
+If the diastolic number is low, your body cells unable to collect waste products.
+It may lead to toxin accumulation.
+If a number less than 60 mmHg are, considering as a low diastolic number called hypotension.

 Every 10 mm rise in diastolic pressure may double the risk of heart attack, stroke, kidney failure and heart failure.